Murilo-V/react-native-jwt/README.md

-# Verzel Test
+# React Native JWT

-A technical test for Verzel.
-It's an app that list cars and when logged with Admin you can CRUD.
+A React Native test with JWT validation and CRUD.

 ## Screenshots